franklin822/music-visual-app/README.md

 ## 🚧 Future Features

-- [ ] AI-powered playlist generation based on mood/vibe
+-  AI-powered playlist generation based on mood/vibe
-- [ ] Song recommendations similar to currently playing track
+-  Song recommendations similar to currently playing track
-- [ ] Volume control
+-  Volume control
-- [ ] Shuffle and repeat modes
+-  Shuffle and repeat modes
-- [ ] Visualizer animations that react to audio
+-  Visualizer animations that react to audio
-- [ ] User-customizable themes
+-  User-customizable themes
-- [ ] Create multiple playlists
+-  Create multiple playlists
-- [ ] Make playlist and queue retractable (only display the current song)
+-  Make playlist and queue retractable (only display the current song)
-- [ ] Add customizability for the background
+-  Add customizability for the background
+-  Add/remove songs from queue
+-  Manually rearrange queue
+-  Set same volume level for all songs
+-  ARCHITECTURE.md file that explains all the code, such as design choices and logic

+## Bugs/Possible Improvements

+- Queue can't display more songs when you're near end of the playlist
+- For example, if you play song 17/20, and shuffle, it only shuffles 3 songs
+- Improve icons
+- Improve the background/aesthetic
+- Let user click on any song from queue to instantly skip to it

 ## 📄 License